isb-cgc/readthedocs/docs/source/sections/webapp/Workbooks.rst

    :scale: 50
    :align: center

 **Edit Details** - This function allows the user to edit the name of the worksheet and also give a brief description on the worksheet being used for analysis.
 You can also change the build from HG19 to HG38 using this feature.
-Changing the build allows to graph data from etiehr builds.
+Changing the build allows to graph data from either builds.

 **Duplicate** - This function allows the user to create a duplicate worksheet in the workbook for further analysis and comparison.